Soft Sourdough Orange Rolls

 A sample baking schedule helps me when baking with sourdough.
 Sourdough takes much longer to rise than traditional bread.
 This schedule helps me plan my bake.

-A few notes: This schedule assumes the dough temperature is 78 degrees F throughout the process.
+A few notes: This schedule assumes the dough temperature is 78º F throughout the process.
 If you’d like to make the best soft orange rolls all on the same day, skip the cold bulk fermentation and go straight to shaping the orange rolls (you will still need to make the levain the night before and let it rise overnight).

 Day 1Levain